-One morning last week, MDW was running late for work and was worried that she wouldn’t be able to get DDW1′s hair done before I had to take her to school.
+One morning last week, my wife was running late for work and was worried that she wouldn’t be able to get my older daughter’s hair done before I had to take her to school.
 I told her that she could leave and I’d handle it.
 She countered by saying that doing her hair requires attention and the baby would get upset if I left her alone while I played the role of stylist.
 Again, I told her that I’d handle it.
 On the way out she said, “I’ll believe it when I see it.”

-That’s when I put DDW2 in the Ergo, stood DDW1 on a stool and worked my hair magic.
+That’s when I put the baby in the Ergo carrier, stood my older daughter on a stool and worked my hair magic.
 During the process, I thought, “There’s no way my wife will believe me if I don’t take a picture of this.”
 That’s when I set my camera up, put it on a 10-second timer, and took the photo you’re looking at right now.
 After 15 minutes of multitasking, the final result was a nice, tight ponytail for big sister and a happily sleeping baby in the carrier.
 Mission accomplished.
 I emailed the photo to her with the caption “Boom.” and we both got a good laugh out of it.